bilals12/website/content/posts/new_post9.md

 draft: false
 ---

-a number of years ago, i received advice that would change my outlook on engineering and understanding of technology.
+a number of years ago, i received advice that would deeply change my outlook on engineering and understanding of technology.

 `if you want to understand how something works, build it.`